solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 Before submitting, the following preflight checks are performed:

 1. The transaction signatures are verified
-2. The transaction is simulated against the latest max confirmed bank and on failure an error will be returned.
+2. The transaction is simulated against the bank slot specified by the preflight commitment.
+On failure an error will be returned.
 Preflight checks may be disabled if desired.
+It is recommended to specify the same commitment and preflight commitment to avoid confusing behavior.

 #### Parameters: